Last Updated on September 5th, 2020

 In the past, mineral oil has gotten a bad rap for causing pimples and acne – a widespread reputation that many people believed.
 However, new studies are showing some very different results. 🔬📚 According to researchers, there are different grades of mineral oils, and the one used in common skincare isn’t the type to cause pimples or acne.

 Based on the new findings, skincare-grade mineral oil should not be on the list of comedogenic substances.
-For the uninitiated, a comedogenic substance is anything that can clog your pores and cause comedomes, which are the everyday pimples we call blackheads and whiteheads.
-This “list” of comedogenic substances was created a long time ago to help people with troubled skin identify problem chemicals and ingredients that might make their acne worst.
+For the uninitiated, a comedogenic substance is anything that can clog your pores and cause comedones, which are the everyday pimples we call blackheads and whiteheads.
+This “list” of comedogenic substances was created a long time ago to help people with troubled skin identify problem chemicals and ingredients that might make their acne worse.
 But when it comes to mineral oil in beauty care, the refined stuff shouldn’t be on the list.

-In fact, mineral oil is often found in the ingredient list of noncomedogenic products.
-These are skin care products that do not contain any pimple or acne-causing ingredients, and are highly recommended for people with acne-prone skin.
+In fact, mineral oil is often found in the ingredient list of noncomedogenic products. 📜✔️ These are skin care products that do not contain any pimple or acne-causing ingredients, and are highly recommended for people with acne-prone skin.

-These products did not produce more pimples than the control substance used to compare the different test results.
-The only thing that did, however, produce a comedogenic response was industrial-strength mineral oil, but this substance isn’t usually found in skincare products.
+These products did not produce more pimples than the control substance used to compare the different test results. 💡 The only thing that did produce a comedogenic response was industrial-strength mineral oil, a stronger version of would usually be found in skincare products.

 For those who have skin issues, mineral oil as an ingredient in your skin care routine shouldn’t be your priority when it comes to choosing the right products.
-Instead, you should be more concerned with using products that are labelled as “noncomedogenic.”
+Instead, you should be more concerned with using products that are labelled as “noncomedogenic”.